gz/autoperf/README.md

 autoperf is known to work with Ubuntu 18.04 on Skylake and IvyBridge/SandyBridge architectures.
-All Intel architectures should work, please file a bug request if they don't. autoperf builds on `perf` from the Linux project and a few other libraries that can be installed using:
+All Intel architectures should work, please file a bug request if it doesn't. autoperf builds on `perf` from the Linux project and a few other libraries that can be installed using:

 ```